FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/tutorial/pro/installation.md

 The Pro version of FISCO BCOS uses the tars service to build and manage microservices.
 The tars service mainly includes' TarsFramework 'and' TarsNode '.
 For more information about the tars service, please refer to [here](https://doc.tarsyun.com/#/markdown/TarsCloud/TarsDocs/installation/README.md).

 **'BcosBuilder 'provides the configuration of tars docker in' bridge 'and' host 'network modes.
 We recommend that you use the configuration of tars docker in' bridge 'network mode in the stand-alone version.
-We recommend that you use the configuration of tars docker in' host 'network mode in the production environment.**。
+We recommend that you use the configuration of tars docker in' host 'network mode in the production environment**。

 - Docker configuration path of 'bridge' network mode: 'docker / bridge', where 'docker / bridge / linux' is used by linux users and 'docker / bridge / mac' is used by mac users
 - The docker configuration path of the 'host' network mode: 'docker / host / linux'.
-Currently, only docker configurations for linux systems are provided.
+Currently, only docker configurations for linux systems are provided

 ### 3.0 Configure Permission Mode

-**Note:**If you do not need permission and the chain version is less than 3.3, you can skip this section.。
+**Note:**If you do not need permission and the chain version is less than 3.3, you can skip this section。

 Set 'auth _ check' of the configuration file to true and set the 'init _ auth _ address' field accordingly。The address specified by the 'init _ auth _ address' field here is generated by the following steps: